• How to get a free email address – and why you should

-It can be very helpful to set up a “generic”, or free, email address; one that’s not attached to any specific service provider.
+It can be very helpful to set up a generic, or free, email address; one that’s not attached to any specific service provider.
 These are portable, staying the same and able to be accessed, regardless of the internet connection you use.
+Setting up a new email account is very easy and shouldn’t cost you anything.

 This is a list of the most commonly-used free email suppliers.
 There are others out there that may suit your purposes better, look for reviews, try them out, and see what one you like the best.